calvinfeng/gophercon2019/README.md

 ### Data Compression

 Traditionally we would send our data to the server by serializing it into JSON text.
+Compression is a must but compression is computationally expensive, thus we prefer Go.
+Our findings show gzip compression works even better on protobuf messages for the majority of our data.

-We have the option of performing gzip compression on our JSON data, but it turns out that gzip compression works even better on protobuf messages.
-Typically our payload size is on the order of kilobytes before compression in JSON format.
+On average our payload size is on the order of kilobytes before compression in JSON format.
 Using gzip to perform compression, we can get it down to one-third of its original size.
 With gzipped protobuf messages, we can get it further down to one-fourth of its original size.
 On top of that, we can default to use gRPC bidirectional streaming call easily in Go.

 ```golang
 conn, err := grpc.Dial(":1234", grpc.WithInsecure())